Dendrochronology: Measurement platforms, software, and data formats

 There are many different file formats used to store tree ring width data.
 Effort for standardisation was made with the development of TRiDaS.
 Further development led to the database software Tellervo, which is based on the new standard format whilst being able to import lots of different data formats.
 The desktop application can be attached to measurement devices and works with the database server that is installed separately.

+Continuous sequence

+Bard et al write in 2023: "The oldest tree-ring series are known as floating since, while their constituent rings can be counted to create a relative internal chronology, they cannot be dendro-matched with the main Holocene absolute chronology.
+However, 14C analyses performed at high resolution on overlapped absolute and floating tree-rings series enable one to link them almost absolutely and hence to extend the calibration on annual tree rings until ≈13 900 cal yr BP."

+Some of the longest tree-ring timelines, especially those extending earlier than about 4000 BC, are joined by comparing how similar the ring patterns look instead of by directly overlapping pieces of wood from different trees.
+In those sections only a few samples match, so the connection is less certain.

 Related chronologies

 Herbchronology is the analysis of annual growth rings (or simply annual rings) in the secondary root xylem of perennial herbaceous plants.
 Similar seasonal patterns also occur in ice cores and in varves (layers of sediment deposition in a lake, river, or sea bed).
 The deposition pattern in the core will vary for a frozen-over lake versus an ice-free lake, and with the fineness of the sediment.
 Sclerochronology is the study of algae deposits.

 Some columnar cacti also exhibit similar seasonal patterns in the isotopes of carbon and oxygen in their spines (acanthochronology).
 These are used for dating in a manner similar to dendrochronology, and such techniques are used in combination with dendrochronology, to plug gaps and to extend the range of the seasonal data available to archaeologists and paleoclimatologists.

 A similar technique is used to estimate the age of fish stocks through the analysis of growth rings in the otolith bones.